Making sure our products are safe without testing on animals

 Every product Unilever makes must be safe for people to use and safe for our planet.
 We believe that animal experiments should not be used to make sure that our products are safe.

 We use a wide range of non-animal approaches to assess the safety of our products.
 Since the 1980s, our scientists have been developing and using alternatives to animal tests, e.g. computer modelling and cell culture-based experiments.
 We regularly present and publish our work, and continually collaborate with others to share our knowledge and apply exciting new science to assure product safety.
-We share our scientific research on a dedicated Safety Science in the 21st Century website.
+Our recent video further explains our approach and we publish more information on our scientific research on a dedicated Safety Science in the 21st Century website.

 Our leading-edge approach has one clear purpose: to continue to develop, apply and let others know about the research we do to guarantee that our products are safe, without the need for animal testing.Julia Fentem, Head of SEAC